Part 2: The Manu’a Islands – Ofu & Olosega (7 Days)

 The second trail maintained by the National Park of American Samoa, you’ll find the marked trailhead just after the landfill at the very edge of Olosega.
 The trailhead offers a different vantage point back towards the Sunu’itao Peak, Tumu Mountain, and Ofu Beach.
 You’re now right at the footsteps of Mount Piumafua, the highest point on Olosega (639m).

-The first section of the trail is cliff walk to the Maga Point, where you can clearly see how the carved contours of the exterior reef rapidly drops to the depths of the ocean.
+The first section of the trail is cliff walk to the Maga Point, where you can clearly see how the curved contours of the exterior reef rapidly drop to the depths of the ocean.

 Before the trail steeply descends to the beach, stop for a quick rest and spot the boobies and frigate birds riding the thermals.
 Sometimes, they come down from the heavens and hover right above you.
 I was also lucky enough to spot a bunch of fruit bats, even though it was pretty close to noon.